lemonadesocial/lemonade-flutter/README.md

 4. Run the app by executing `flutter run`.

 With the `.env` file configured and the app built and run via Flutter, you can now successfully use the Lemonade Flutter app.

+## How to obtain the debug.keystore

+The debug.keystore is a crucial file required for Android app development and debugging in Flutter projects.
+To ensure security, this file should not be publicly shared or included in version control.

+If you need access to the debug.keystore for this project, please contact the engineering team responsible for project management.
+They will provide you with the necessary file for your development purposes.